-VBT3 Business Technology Level III (full day, B Week, full year), 4.5 credits
+VBT3 Business Technology Level III (full day, B Week, full year), 4.50 credits

-Students will enter an advanced program of study using the Microsoft Office Suite Program and develop competency in the use of Access, Excel, PowerPoint, Publisher, and Word.
-Students enter an in-depth program of study designed to polish their computer skills, presentation skills, and customer service skills.
-Students become well-versed in desktop publishing and produce informational brochures, flyers, business cards, and menus.
+Students will enter an advanced program of study using the Microsoft Office Suite Program and develop competency in the use of Excel, PowerPoint, Publisher, and Word.
+Students enter an in-depth program of study designed to polish their computer skills, critical thinking, problem solving, customer service, and people skills.
+Students become well-versed in desktop publishing and produce informational brochures, flyers, business cards, and commercials.
 Students will learn the process of owning and managing a business.
 They will focus their attention on the real skills required of entrepreneurs-start with meeting a market need and work through planning, financing, incorporating technology, hiring, managing, and avoiding legal problems.
 Students also engage in developing a business plan for a business of their choosing.
 This project is geared to help them gain an understanding for the need of setting goals, understanding the world of finance, as well as marketing.
-Students continue a more in depth training in accounting.
-The National Endowments for Financial Education's (NEFE) curriculum has been aligned with the Business Technology curriculum.
+Students are focused on polishing their communication skills, business ethics, and professionalism, , in addition to preparing for possible Co-Operative employment.

-VBT4 Business Technology Level IV (full day, A Week, full year), 4.5 credits
+VBT4 Business Technology Level IV (full day, A Week, full year), 4.50 credits

-Students are encouraged with the opportunity, through the Co-Operative Education Program, to go into actual real world work environment where they employ their skills learned during the previous three years.
-A variety of hands-on activities, writing assignments, accounting, and oral presentations are utilized to help students achieve the goals of the course.
+Students are encouraged with the opportunity, through the Co-Operative Education Program, to go into actual work situations where they employ their skills learned during the previous three years.
+A variety of hands-on activities and projects, such as product redesign, international communication, writing assignments, personal finance, and oral presentations are utilized to help students achieve the goals of the course.
 The curriculum further enhances their skills using technology and business management.
 The foundations of ethics will be discussed and the nature of ethics will be investigated, as well as, principles that can be used in making ethical decisions.
 Ethical issues in the workplace and the process of moral development will be focused upon.
+Students will explore what makes actions right or wrong and how to apply the correct actions to the workplace.